youssseeef/operating-systems-lab2/README.md

 }
 ```
 *implementing reaction_h()
-a. lock
+a. lock critical section
 b. signal the creation of a new h after increasing the count - down by 1
-c. wait for react
+c. block the reaction / down by one
-d. unlock.
+d. unlock critical section.
 ```
 void reaction_h(struct reaction *reaction)
 {